Think, Act, Report

 Reporting the gender pay gap

-Think, Act, Report encourages companies to publish as much information as possible (including their gender pay gap, if they feel comfortable doing so), but it’s a voluntary initiative and companies can choose what they make public, and where.
+Think, Act, Report encourages companies to publish as much information as possible (including their gender pay gap), but it’s a voluntary initiative and companies can choose what they make public, and where.

 Information companies should report